ECF 3.14.37 Now Available (11/20/2022)

 then add an update site using the 'local'

-- The Daily builds are the latest untested or lightly tested builds.
+- Snapshot are the latest untested or lightly tested builds.

 ECF Source Code

-For access to Eclipse Foundation ECF source code, see our Eclipse Foundation git repostiory
+For access to Eclipse Foundation ECF source code, see our Eclipse Foundation GitHub repostiory

-For access to ECF Extras source code, see our github repository
+For access to ECF Extras source code, see our ECF organization GitHub repository

 ECF Build Types

-See the ECF Buckminster/Hudson builder for the available ECF builds.
+See the ECF Jenkins Builder for the available ECF build jobs.